bmschmidt/rubberstamp/README.md

            # of information from Google to here, so you should not edit this
            # document directly.
          images:
-           source: 'raw_images/nara' # <- This dir will be created.
+           source: 'raw_images/nara' # <- This dir will be created if it doesn't exist.
            google_drive_ids:
              - '1RofzC0sDYoUeiSu4DOveDEAQTakaG12D' # <- A Google
                 # drive *folder*; all files in this, including subdirectories,